Strong gravitational lensing by rotating Simpson--Visser black holes: Gravitational lensing in strong deflection limit

 where $u$ is the impact parameter given by

-and $u_m$ is the value of impact parameter at $x_0=x_m$.
-We have introduced a new variable $z=1-x_0/x$ to express the lensing coefficients as \cite{Bozza:2002af}
+and $u_m$ is the value of impact parameter at $x_0=x_m$ and is independent of the parameter $l$ (cf. Table~\ref{table1}).
+Introducing the new variable $z=1-x_0/x$ to obtain the lensing coefficients as \cite{Bozza:2002af}

 Here the coefficients $c_1$, $c_2$ are obtained by the Taylor expansion of the term inside the square root of the $f(z, x_0)$.
 The behaviour of coefficients $\bar{a}$ and $\bar{b}$ is shown in Fig.~\ref{plot4}, and their behaviour is similar to the Kerr black hole ($l=0$) and spherical Simpson-Visser ($a=0$).
 The deflection angle for rotating Simpson-Visser black hole in SDL (cf. Fig~\ref{plot5} and Fig.~\ref{plot6}), like Kerr black hole, is more than $2\pi$, and multiple images of the source are formed.
-The time travelled by the light paths corresponding to the different images is not the same, and hence there is a time difference between the two images.
-The time delay, which is also an important observable, is defined as the time difference between relativistic images' formation considering the source with luminosity variations.
-The time for the photon to travel from the source and to the observer can be obtained using the null geodesic equation as \cite{Bozza:2003cp}

-where we have changed the integration variable from $t$ to $x$ and split the integral into approach and leaving phase and by exploiting the symmetry between the two phases, we extend the integration to infinity.
+The photons that leave the source have to travel through different dispersive medium especially the environment around the black hole e.g the accretion disk, before it reaches the observer.
+The correction in deflection angle (\ref{def}) can also be seen as coming from various environmental effects \cite{Aldi:2016ntn,Bozza:2010xqn}.
+It is just that we have not considered all possible sources of corrections such as black hole environment, e.g, accretion or plasma.